jscodingnights/observables/README.md

 Let's learn observables through a series of challenges.  **I strongly recommend** you avoid googling for relevant samples.
 You'll learn better if you take the time to explore (and fail) on your own rather than copy-pasting.

 ## Getting started

+You can either start by cloning this repository, then running:

 ```
 npm install
 npm start
 ```

+Or you can use [this codepen](https://codepen.io/anon/pen/jmwepN?editors=1111) which already has rxjs included, ready for use.

-# Challenge #1 - A Simple calculator
+## Challenge #1 - A "simple" calculator

 Learn the basics of observable event data sources.